 Grocery Stores

-Warehouse stores can also be a fantastic source of high-quality fruits and vegetables, often offering bulk options that are great for meal prepping or large households.
-Many of these stores receive frequent shipments, ensuring their produce is fresh, but be mindful of portion sizes to avoid waste.
+Warehouse stores can also be a fantastic source, often offering bulk options that are great for meal prepping.
+Just be mindful of portion sizes to avoid waste.

 Farmers Markets